wazuh/wazuh-documentation/source/installation-guide/central-components/wazuh-server/index.rst

 Choose between two installation methods:

-- :ref:`Unattended <wazuh_server_unattended>`: You can install Wazuh server by using scripts that automate the installation process.
+- :ref:`Unattended installation <wazuh_server_unattended>`: You can install Wazuh server by using scripts that automate the installation process.

-- :ref:`Step by step <wazuh_server_step_by_step>`: This is a manual way of carrying out the installation that includes a detailed description of each step of the process.
+- :ref:`Step-by-step installation <wazuh_server_step_by_step>`: This is a manual way of carrying out the installation that includes a detailed description of each step of the process.

 .. toctree::
     :hidden:
     :maxdepth: 1

-    Unattended <unattended>
+    Unattended installation <unattended>
-    Step-by-step <step-by-step>
+    Step-by-step installation <step-by-step>